Erik Scalavino

 (American, 1973)

-Along the way, Scalavino has enjoyed discovering how traveling heightens our individual and collective sensitivity to Earth’s diverse, yet fragile beauty – often to be found in otherwise overlooked details.
-Today, that keen attention to detail in his writing, reporting, and photography also informs his realistic oil paintings of beautiful places worldwide.
-Scalavino’s intimate perspective ultimately helps all of us more fully appreciate our beautiful planet in hopes of inspiring everyone to do what we can to conserve it.
+Today, Scalavino paints with a purpose.
+That keen attention to detail in his storytelling now also informs his realistic oil paintings of gorgeous places worldwide.
+His intimate perspective ultimately helps conscientious travelers more fully appreciate our beautiful planet in hopes of inspiring them to do what they can to conserve it.

-Almost exclusively self-taught, the Rhode Island-based artist began making art as a child when he frequently drew freehand copies of Charles M. Schulz’s Peanuts cartoon strips.
+Scalavino makes his home and his art in Providence, Rhode Island.
+Almost exclusively self-taught, he began making art as a child when he frequently drew freehand copies of Charles M. Schulz’s Peanuts cartoon strips.
 Grade school teachers soon recognized Scalavino’s natural talent and secured him a six-month art scholarship at a nearby college, where he studied various art forms and advanced techniques.
 This experience eventually contributed to his exploration of close-up portraiture as a young adult, first with photorealistic graphite drawings and later in black-and-white oil paintings.

 Scalavino’s oil-on-canvas work now features the full spectrum of color to bring alluring travel destinations to life in vibrant detail.
 His art has exhibited across his native Southern New England, and a number of Scalavino’s original paintings hang in private collections.